 François Le Gall is a French artist of Mediterranean (Corsica) and Celtic (Brittany) origin.
 He was born in Albi but spent his entire childhood in South America and Africa.
 He returned to France to study veterinary medicine.
 François spent most of his career in international development in Africa, Asia and Latin America while based at the World Bank Headquarters Washington, DC.

-A visual thinker and a scientist at heart, engrossed by the concept of evolution of species, his vision of the world and sense of aesthetics are also deeply influenced by a lifelong exposure to European masters as well as American abstract expressionists.
+A visual thinker and a scientist at heart, engrossed by the concept of evolution of species, his vision of the world and sense of aesthetics are also deeply influenced by a lifelong exposure to African art, European masters as well as American abstract expressionists.

 While he drew, as a pastime, for decades, François only began experimenting painting in earnest in 2010.
 Painting quickly became the ultimate way to express ideas and convey meaning, and trigger feelings and emotions.